Gambia entry requirements for Israel passport holders

 May be checked

 Israeli passport holders need a visa to enter Gambia.
-You must arrange this before you travel — there is no visa-on-arrival option.
-Processing can take 1–3 weeks, so apply early.
+You must arrange this before you travel — there's no visa-on-arrival or eVisa option for Israeli citizens.
+Plan ahead and get your visa from a Gambian embassy or consulate before your trip.

 Entry requirements